Lightning vs. Panthers Prediction & Picks - December 27

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-During the last 10 games for the Lightning, their offense has totaled 34 goals while their defense has given up 25 (they have a 7-3-0 record in those games).
-In 27 power-play opportunities during that span, they have capitalized with seven goals (25.9% conversion rate).
+The Lightning have scored 34 goals during their last 10 outings, while conceding 25 goals.
+A total of 27 power-play opportunities during that span have netted seven power-play goals (25.9%).
+They are 7-3-0 over those contests.

-Before watching this matchup, here's a peek at which club we predict will bring home the victory in Wednesday's action on the ice.
+Before this matchup, here's who we project to bring home the win in Wednesday's hockey game.

 Lightning vs. Panthers Predictions for Wednesday

-Our computer model for this game predicts a final result of Lightning 4, Panthers 3.
+Our computer projection model for this matchup predicts a final tally of Lightning 4, Panthers 3.

 - Total Pick: Under 6.5 (computer predicts 6.2 goals on average)